jimhigson/oboe.js/writing/main/5_Implementation.md

-On the first commit the JSONPath implementation was little more than a series of regular expressions[^3] but has slowly evolved into a featureful and efficient implementation[^4].
-The extent of the rewriting was possible because the correct behaviour is well defined by test specifications[^5].
+On the first commit the JSONPath implementation was little more than a series of regular expressions[^3] but has slowly evolved into a featureful and efficient implementation.
+The extent of the rewriting was possible because the correct behaviour is well defined by test specifications[^4].
 The JSONPath compiler exposes a single higher-order function.
 This function takes the JSONPath as a string and, proving it is a valid expression, returns a function which tests for matches to the pattern.
 The type of the compiler is difficult to express in Javascript